Jasmine-yz/Cyclistic_Case_Study/README.md

 ## PROCESS
 ## Data cleaning and Manipulation

-We will use **BigQuery** for data cleaning and manipulation.
-Unlike Excel, which has limitations on the number of rows and columns in a single worksheet and can become slow when processing large amounts of data or  performing complex calculations, SQL is fast and can handle large loads of data.
+We will use **BigQuery** for data cleaning and manipulation due to ites efficiency in handling large datasets.
+SQL provides rapid processing capabilities, which is important for managing and analyzing substantial volumes of data.
+In contrast, Excel has limitations on the number of rows and columns in a single worksheet and can become slow when dealing with large amounts of data or  performing complex calculations.

 ### Combining the Data